 Don’t get me wrong, I believe there is a value in certain rules.
 Rules like it is not OK to kill someone or don’t text while you are driving.
 Great rules.
 Totally on board.

-But it is the unwritten and self imposed rules we live our lives by that concern me.
-The rules that society or our parents or peers have decided are the “norm”.
+But it is the unwritten, self imposed rules we live our lives by that concern me.
+The rules that society, relatives and peers have decided are the “norm” that don’t fit with your own values or what is most important to you.

-When I challenge the rules that people feel are holding them back from having the life and work that they really want, I often get the response of “well that’s what everyone does” or “that is just the way it is”.
+When I challenge the rules that people feel are holding them back from creating change in their life and work to get the results they really want, I often get the response of “well that’s what everyone does” or “that is just the way it is”.

 They have settled for the status quo.
 But just because everyone does it doesn’t make it right for you, your work or your relationships.